TL;DR — Custom IoT Product Development at a Glance

 Congratulations!
 You've built your first connected device containing enough features to meet user expectations and differentiate your company from the competition.
 Now it's time to get your IoT solution to the market, analyze initial user feedback, and tweak your product accordingly.

-Technically, going to market is not part of the IoT product development lifecycle, which is why IoT companies often overlook it.
-Here’s what you can do to avoid getting stuck in the IoT startup limbo:
+Technically, going to market is not part of the IoT product development lifecycle; that is why IoT first-timers often overlook it.
+Here's what you can do to avoid getting stuck in the IoT startup limbo:

 - Assemble a beta user group to test your MVP and adjust your product—i.e., the applications and the gadget itself—to better meet user needs